Fernando Vargas: De La Hoya vs. Vargas

 On September 14, 2002, Vargas surrendered his WBA title to Oscar De La Hoya in a historical light middleweight championship unification showdown that filled the Mandalay Bay Events Center to capacity and sold approximately one million pay-per-view buys.

-In the early rounds Vargas bullied De La Hoya against the ropes and landed right hands to the head and body; however, in the middle and late rounds Vargas fatigued and De La Hoya's hand speed took over.
+In the early rounds, Vargas bullied De La Hoya against the ropes and landed right hands to the head and body; however, in the middle and late rounds Vargas fatigued and De La Hoya's hand speed took over.
 After hurting Vargas at the end of round 10, De La Hoya dropped Vargas in the next round with a left hook to the head, and stopped him moments later with a flurry at the 1:48 mark of the round.

-During the mandatory drug testing after the de la Hoya fight, Vargas tested positive for the banned steroid stanozolol better known as Winstrol.
+During mandatory drug testing after the fight, Vargas tested positive for the banned steroid stanozolol (also known as Winstrol).
 Vargas said the steroids were given to him without his knowledge, but he accepted full responsibility.
-The Nevada Athletic Commission announced on November 20, 2002, that it would fine Vargas $100,000 because of his use of steroids.
+The Nevada Athletic Commission announced on November 20, 2002, that it would fine Vargas $100,000 for his use of steroids.
 Fernando Vargas was suspended for nine months.

 Comeback trail

 Despite these problems, Fernando remained an accessible and popular celebrity, known for signing many autographs.
 After his knockout win over Fitz Vanderpool on July 26, 2003, he stood in a corner and yelled "I love you guys!" to his fans.
 Vargas continued his comeback, on December 12, with a seventh-round knockout of Tony Marshall that was shown live nationwide from Tucson, on TeleFutura.
 During that fight, Vargas injured a disc in his back, and his doctor recommended surgery, but Vargas chose to rehabilitate his back himself without having the procedure.
 This caused him to spend almost two years in inactivity, but, on March 26, 2005, he returned to boxing with a ten-round unanimous decision win over Ray Joval in Corpus Christi, Texas.

 On August 20, 2005, he returned to the boxing ring to fight fellow former world light middleweight champion Javier Castillejo of Spain.
-Vargas dropped Castillejo in the third round, but he apparently broke his right hand and went on to win by a ten-round unanimous decision.
+Vargas dropped Castillejo in the third round, but Vargas apparently broke his right hand.
+Despite this, Vargas went on to win by a ten-round unanimous decision.